wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 1. Introduction

-   A DNS negative cache exists, and is used to cache the fact that a name does not exist.
+   A DNS negative cache exists, and is used to cache the fact that an RRset does not exist.
 This method of negative caching requires exact matching; this leads to unnecessary additional lookups, increases latency, leads to extra resource utilization on both authoritative and recursive servers, and decreases privacy by leaking queries.